JHComboMeal/Bellone/README.md

 For the first at-most-4 hits when the reduction in def is still stacking, we basically separate each of the at-most-16 cases out and calculate the expectation in each case.

 ## Todo
-Bellone S2: Add enemy conditions
+Bellone S2: Add enemy conditions.
-Bellone S3: Calculate prob of killing enemy; Calculate expected number of hits of killing enemy
+Bellone S3: Calculate prob of killing enemy; Calculate expected number of hits of killing enemy.